defi-wonderland/wind-down/packages/contracts-bedrock/contracts/test/invariants/PROPERTIES.md

 - [ ] not creating the balanceClaimer in the constructor
 - [ ] have a modifier (and an extra param of fuzzed input in every handler/property check) which will be used to initialize the state root on the first call
 - [ ] have all handlers afterwards only process claims (valid or not, obviously) and not create new ones

+This has the upside of being identical to the production setup, but would yield uglier code and potentially have worse pseudorandom input since we would be having all the state as fields of structs in arrays

 # nice to haves
 - [ ] use tokens' actual bytecode in the fuzzing campaign